mseld2/ProgrammerCalculator/README.md

 ```

 # To Do
-*  Update expression parser so it honors the operator precedence described in grammar.
-Currently precedence has to be enforced with parenthesis.
+*  Update expression parser so that expressions don't have to be grouped.
 *  Add GUI.
 Currently has command-line interface.